ARMmbed/mbed-os-5-docs/docs/program-setup/build-profiles-rules/build_profiles.md

 # Build profiles

 Arm Mbed OS defines three collections of toolchain flags used during the build.
 These are __build profiles__.
 The three build profiles are *develop*, *debug* and *release*.
-The Mbed Online Compiler uses the *develop* build profile.
-When building from Arm Mbed CLI, you may select the __build profile__ by passing your desired build profile, by name or path, to the `--profile` argument.
+Keil Studio uses the *release* build profile for deploying programs (build and flash) and the *debug* build profile for debugging.
+When building from Mbed CLI, you may select the __build profile__ by passing your desired build profile, by name or path, to the `--profile` argument.

 ## Develop